hucancode/concurrency/README.md

-# Modern Concurrency Comparison: Image Blur Implementations
+# Concurrency Performance Comparison

-This project compares different concurrency models across Go, Rust, and Odin by implementing a CPU-intensive box blur algorithm for images. *My experience level for each language is different and may influence the result*
+This project compares different concurrency models across Go, Rust, and Odin by implementing a CPU-intensive Gaussian blur algorithm for images. *My experience level for each language is different and may influence the result*

 - I will try to get this up to date with modern implementation for each language I know.
 - I will not try to make the fastest program.
 I want to see if I were to put in reasonable effort for each language of choice to make a meaningful program, how fast should I expect it to run.